Back to DWU AI Articles

 Fleet Modernization Challenges

 American has orders for Boeing 737 MAX aircraft to replace older 737-700/800 planes, but like all carriers, faces delivery delays.
-The airline's aging 757s and 767s remain in service longer than planned, increasing maintenance costs.
+The airline's 757s and 767s have been operated beyond original retirement schedules per 10-K fleet disclosures (2024), increasing maintenance costs relative to newer aircraft.
 Fleet simplification and modernization remain priorities but are capital-intensive.

 Balance Sheet and Leverage Analysis — The Central Challenge